Qualified individuals are eligible for a number of health services and products in addition to the universal health

 Supplementary health coverage covers foot care visits and appliances provided through health regions’ clinics until June 30, 2017.
 Effective July 1, 2017, chiropody (podiatry) services will be available through approved service providers.

 Effective July 1, 2017, chiropractic treatments are no longer a benefit.
-Your supplementary health coverage covers up to 12 chiropractic treatments per calendar year.
+Your supplementary health coverage covers up to 12 chiropractic treatments per fiscal year (April to March).

 Medical Transportation in Saskatchewan

 Supplementary health coverage covers patient charges for emergency road and air ambulance services.